 This little hut is perfect for one or two, adventurous souls!
 Rustic living style where you can choose to be with, or away from technology! (yes, we have Wifi!)

 The island has no roads or electricity but we do have solar panels and clean rainwater on tap.

 Beneath you, there is lots of marine life: the water is teeming with our pet fish, swarms of sardines, starfish, sea cucumbers, anemones, dolphins (see them during the day, hear them at night), amazing coral and bioluminescent plankton at night!

-Downstairs you have a kitchen with refrigerator, stove, blender and running fresh water and a gas barbecue on the deck.
-Note: self catering is possible, but seen our location stocking up is quite a mission.
-Therefore we offer deliciously prepared meals for our guest on request: breakfast 8usd pp, lunch 10usd pp and dinner 15usd pp.
+Downstairs is a shared kitchen with refrigerator, stove, blender and running fresh water and a gas barbecue on the deck.
+Note: self catering is possible, but in high season the kitchen can get crowded, therefore we offer deliciously prepared meals for our guests on request.

-There is a freshwater shower (biodegradable soap only, please!) at the cabin, and the composting toilet is a 2 minute walk, on the land.
-The kitchen is offers fantastic sea views.
-Here you are literally cooking on the sea.
-This kitchen and the common area around can be shared with guests staying in the other room we have on the dock.
+There is a freshwater shower (biodegradable soap only, please!) at the cabin, and the composting toilet is a 2 minute walk, on the land. the sea.

 A 30-minute each way, $70 round trip boat ride will take you to the town of Bocas del Toro, which has over a dozen bars and restaurants, a fun backpacker party scene, some very good food, some not-so-good food, an airport, several small supermarkets, local fruit and vegetable stands, and lots of local color and diversity.
 A similar boat trip will take you to the mainland (Almirante), a jumping off point for extended trips to Panama's incredible cloud forest or Costa Rica.